Jump to Recipe

 • Salad: Flake the cod over a bed of greens with cucumbers, tomatoes, and a lemon vinaigrette.
 Add a handful of chickpeas or some croutons for extra texture.

-Easy Blackened Cod on a white plate with fork
+Easy Blackened Cod recipe on white plate

 Recipe FAQs